Want happier clients with healthier pets? Here’s how to empower pet parents to play a bigger role in keeping their animals well.

 You can sell amber or blue dropper bottles to make up the dilutions, and sell the flower essence with a card saying how to dilute it (4 drops in 1 ounce of water).
 Between Reiki and Rescue Remedy, panic in your clients should decrease by 50%.

-Essential oils and herbs: These may have side effects, so you want to provide a handout on how to safely use each one you sell.
+These may have side effects, so you want to provide a handout on how to safely use each one you sell.
 Many combination herbs for specific problems can be sold at the practice.
 For example, Animal Apawthecary’s Tinkle Tonic and others; D’Arcy Naturals’ combination of Western and Chinese herbs for specific conditions; and others that you’ll learn of at conferences and from the veterinarians in your clinic.
 Have pictures of herbs on display, or even grow some of the more common herbs to get people interested.
-Continue to remind clients that we merely using herbs to stimulate the body to heal itself, not as drugs that need to be given for life.
+Continue to remind pet parents that we merely using herbs to stimulate the body to heal itself, not as drugs that need to be given for life.

 4. Provide them with home treatment plans